How the WeChat ban could hurt American companies, cut off users, and disrupt global business

 Last week, President Trump escalated his crusade against popular apps TikTok and WeChat, issuing orders that will ban the apps in the United States if they’re not sold by their Chinese-owned parent companies within 45 days.

-While TikTok parent ByteDance is in talks for a $50 billion sale to Microsoft, WeChat is a different story.
+While TikTok parent ByteDance is in talks for a $50 billion sale to Microsoft, WeChat is a different beast.
 WeChat parent Tencent appears to have no plans for a sale, and executives shrugged off Trump’s threat during the company’s latest earnings report, claiming that the order will affect just the U.S. sector, which accounts for 2% of its revenue.

 So now the clock is ticking.
 Here’s what our WeChat-free country could look like: